 - Make a task list; make it as complete as possible.

-- Break large tasks into small, specific ones (try our assignment calculator).
+- Break large tasks into small, specific ones (try our assignment planner).

 - Prioritize each item on the task list.
 Consider factors like due dates, how many marks something is worth, its difficulty level, personal priorities, etc.